Select Page

 We can show care towards every human being we encounter.
 This includes the people we work with.

-1. Spread a can-do attitude.
+1. Spreading a can-do attitude.

 Being a positive encouragement to others is a powerful force.
 When others know that you are behind them, cheering on their success, and always willing to seek the best solutions, they are empowered to be better and do better.

-2. Be a source of integrity.
+2. Being a source of integrity.

 When others know they can count on you as a beacon of honesty and truth, it demonstrates a true sense of care for them.
 Giving constructive feedback, treating people with equity and fairness, standing up for what is right—all are indicative of how you care about people and want the best for them.

-3. Keep things on track.
+3. Keeping things on track.

 At first it might be hard to envision being a task manager as an act of care or service, but there is real value in having someone who keeps the train running on time and in order.
 Deadline reminders, clearly stated priorities, and solid decisions come from the heart.

-4. Create a psychologically safe space.
+4. Creating a psychologically safe space.

 There is a tangible sense of caring in telling someone it’s okay to fail, in being a safe person to come to when things start to spin out of control.
 We all need individuals who create calm and help us to decompress and look at the bigger picture when we are too wrapped up to do it on our own.

-5. Listen with acceptance.
+5. Listening with acceptance.

 In this world of so much intense busyness, taking a moment to listen attentively without judgement, with understanding, forgiveness, and support means a great deal.
 Accepting others as they are and moving toward people allows for positive outcomes and opportunities even in the most challenging situations.

-6. Encourage curiosity.
+6. Encouraging curiosity.

 Those who find joy in the unknown and see opportunities in uncertainty can be just the light and imagination we need in uncertain times.
 Your curiosity rather than distress can be a form of care that inspires innovation, embraces spontaneity, and adjusts to change easily.